-Her Royal Highness, the former Duchess of Cornwall visited Helen & Douglas House on Tuesday 13th July to meet families supported by the hospice in the garden to learn how they have been coping with the pandemic.
+Her Majesty The Queen, visited Helen & Douglas House on Tuesday 13th July to meet families supported by the hospice in the garden to learn how they have been coping with the pandemic.

-Her Royal Highness who became patron of Helen & Douglas House in 2007, was met by Vice Lord–Lieutenant of Oxfordshire Brian Buchan and saluted by his cadet Flight Sergeant Henry Southey.
-The Vice-Lord Lieutenant introduced Lord Blair of Boughton, who is chair of Trustees at Helen & Douglas House on arrival who then introduced Andrea Lambert, Clinical Director at the hospice, Andrea took Her Royal Highness around the garden to meet families and staff who work here.
+Her Majesty The Queen who became patron of Helen & Douglas House in 2007, was met by Vice Lord–Lieutenant of Oxfordshire Brian Buchan and saluted by his cadet Flight Sergeant Henry Southey.
+The Vice-Lord Lieutenant introduced Lord Blair of Boughton, who is chair of Trustees at Helen & Douglas House on arrival who then introduced Andrea Lambert, Clinical Director at the hospice, Andrea took Her Majesty The Queen around the garden to meet families and staff who work here.

-During the visit, Her Royal Highness met five families in the garden, some of which are bereaved whose children have sadly died and other families were there with their children who visit the hospice for short supportive stays.
-They talked to Her Royal Highness about the challenges they have faced over the past 18 months during the pandemic and how Helen & Douglas House helped them through this difficult time.
+During the visit, Her Majesty The Queen met five families in the garden, some of which are bereaved whose children have sadly died and other families were there with their children who visit the hospice for short supportive stays.
+They talked to Her Majesty The Queen about the challenges they have faced over the past 18 months during the pandemic and how Helen & Douglas House helped them through this difficult time.

 It has been a really tough time for these families because many of them have been shielding and they have felt isolated because they have not had their normal support from carers or family members so many of them were exhausted caring for their child 24/7.
 But the hospice has remained open throughout the pandemic for these families, providing vital short supportive stays and emergency pain relief.